barrucadu/memo.barrucadu.co.uk/memos/home-network.markdown

 - **`local/persistent/home`**: mounted at `/home`
 - **`local/persistent/nix`**: mounted at `/nix`
 - **`local/persistent/persist`**: mounted at `/persist`
+- **`local/persistent/var-log`**: mounted at `/var/log`

-This `local` pool is configured in the ["erase your darlings"][]
-style: everything is deleted by rolling back to an empty snapshot of `local/volatile/root` at boot.
+This `local/volatile/root` dataset is configured in the ["erase your darlings"][] style: everything is deleted by rolling back to an empty snapshot at boot.
 Any state which needs to be persisted is in `/persist`, and managed through configuration and symlinks.

 The `local/persistent` dataset has automatic snapshots configured.